 La Verne’s GE Breadth requirements have been articulated with Moorpark College.
 Our articulation agreement with Moorpark College may be viewed here.

-Students who plan to have earned at least 28 transferable units prior to admission to La Verne may also satisfy GE Breadth requirements by following either the CSU-GE or IGETC plan prior to admission.
+Students who plan to have earned at least 28 transferable units prior to admission to La Verne may also satisfy GE Breadth requirements by selecting courses from either the CSU-GE or IGETC plan prior to admission.
 After admission to La Verne, students must complete any outstanding GE Breadth requirements by following La Verne’s articulation agreement with Moorpark College.

 Interdisciplinary Thinking and University Values requirements must be taken through La Verne and are, in most cases, embedded within each major.